classner/caffe-brewer/README.md

 * Download google protobuf from [here](https://developers.google.com/protocol-buffers/docs/downloads).
 Get the 'win32' binary version and the source as well.
 Set the `PROTOC` environment variable, pointing to protoc.exe, and the `PROTOBUF_ROOT` environment variable, pointing to the protobuf source root.
+Enter the 'vsprojects' directory and open the solution file.
+If necessary, create a new architecture 'x64' by copying the preferences from 'x86' and build the release configuration.

 * Download HDF5 from [here](http://www.hdfgroup.org/HDF5/release/obtain5.html)
 and set the `HDF5_ROOT` environment variable.